SYDNEY PATTEN

 USING THE LIST

 There are many ways to positively impact the environment with small changes in our daily lives.
 Please see some examples below on how you can be a active member in the changing our planet!1:) Use Ecosia as your search engine.
 Ecosia plants trees for every 40 searches you do on the internet2:) Join CITIZENS CLIMATE LOBBY!
 Putting pressure on our politicians to do the right thing is probably the most impactful thing we can do to have a positive impact: citizensclimatelobby.org3.)
 Electric cars like the Chevy Bolt and the Kia are surprisingly affordable - and think of all the money you’ll save on gas as prices for gas and oil rise!!4.)
 Ditch your two stroke engine leaf blower!!
 Go electric.
-A gas powered leaf blower emits as much CO2 in a half hour as a Ford Raptor pick-up truck going 3000 miles!!!5.)
-Put on a sweater before you turn up the heat
+A gas powered leaf blower emits as much CO2 in a half hour as a Ford Raptor pick-up truck going 3000 miles!!!Use the QR below for other tips and tricks!

 MAKING A DIFFERENCE